Jack McPherrin

 Senior Policy Analyst, Research Fellow

-His work has been published by The Hill, Fox News, RealClearMarkets, and the Washington Examiner, among others.
-He is also the coauthor of The Next Big Crash, which analyzes the legal and institutional foundations of the modern financial system and their implications for property rights and investor asset security under conditions of financial stress and crisis governance.
+His writing has appeared in The Hill, Fox News, RealClearMarkets, and the Washington Examiner, among other outlets.
+He is also the coauthor of The Next Big Crash, which examines the legal and institutional foundations of the modern financial system and their implications for property rights and investor security.

 Jack lives in Chicago and holds a master’s degree in international affairs from Loyola University Chicago and a bachelor’s degree in economics and history from Boston College.